kbroman/Paper_DataOrg/manuscript.md

 columns D, E, H, and I concern "mutant".
 But while it may be easy to see by eye, it can be hard to deal with this in later analyses.

-You could fill in some of those cells, to make it more clear, but even better would be to make a "tidy" version of the data [@wickham2014], with each row being one replicate and with the response values all in one column, as in Figure 3.
-We will discuss this in more detail, below.
+You could fill in some of those cells, to make it more clear.
+Alternatively, make a "tidy" version of the data [@wickham2014], with each row being one replicate and with the response values all in one column, as in Figure 3.
+We will discuss this further, below.

 ![A tidy version of the data in Figure 2B.](figure/03_fig2B_fixed-1.png)